walkerlinrtc/mms-server/README.md

+# MMS: A high-performance, multi-threaded, and multi-coroutine real-time streaming server implemented in C++20

 ## Introduction

 **MMS Server** is a high-performance, real-time streaming media server built with **C++20**, designed specifically for live streaming and low-latency communication scenarios.
 It supports a wide range of mainstream streaming protocols, including: